arakis/multi-ssh/README.md

 *   `--ssh-user <username>`: Use `<username>` for the SSH connection.
 *   `--ssh-key <keyfile>`: Use the specified private key file for SSH authentication.
 *   `--config <path>`: Path to the server configuration file (default: `./servers.conf`).
+*   `--servers <host1,...>`: Comma-separated list of specific servers to connect to.
+If provided, only these servers will be used, overriding/filtering the list in `servers.conf`.
+Servers not found in the config file will be included without a default command.

 **Commands:**